 Our media and journalism students run our student radio station, magazine and TV channel.

 On this course you combine academic theory and practical application, giving you a well-rounded understanding of the media and the technical and social skills to gain a job in the creative industries.

 No two students have the same experience on this course.
 In addition to key modules which all students study, the wide variety of optional modules means you create your own degree journey based on which areas you are interested in.
 This offers the flexibility to study and explore different aspects of the media sector and decide where you want to work in the future, or if you already know exactly what career you want you can tailor the course to specialise in that area.

 Everything you learn is backed up by practical examples from the industry.
 For example, on our storytelling module you learn how stories are developed for different media forms, before critiquing a real TV pilot as a script consultant and eventually developing your own story and practising pitching your idea to commissioners.

-Develop the knowledge and skills you need to find employment in industries such as the media, PR and journalism.
-You build your understanding of the cultural, political and economic role of the media in contemporary society.
-You also learn to research, write for different audiences, verbally present ideas with clarity and confidence, and work both individually and in teams.
+Develop the knowledge and skills you need to find employment in industries such as media, PR and journalism.
+You build your understanding of the cultural, political and economic roles of media forms, organisations and technologies in contemporary society.
+You also learn to effectively conduct research, write for different audiences, verbally present ideas with clarity and confidence, and work both individually and in teams.

 You analyse and study the workings of core media institutions and learn about key approaches for analysing media texts.
 You also examine the general characteristics of media industries, such as the trend towards conglomeration and convergence.